zchee/golang-wiki/Gardening.md

 ### Triage new bugs

-Look at the [untriaged issues](https://github.com/golang/go/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+-label%3ANeedsInvestigation+-label%3ANeedsFix+-label%3ANeedsDecision+-label%3AWaitingForInfo+-label%3AGo2+-label%3AProposal+-label%3ACherryPickCandidate+no%3Aassignee+-label%3Agopls+sort%3Aupdated-desc).
-For Go, we use the presence of certain labels (`Needs*` or `WaitingForInfo`) to indicate that an issue has been triaged.
-(Issues labeled `Go2`, `Proposal`, `CherryPickCandidate`, or `gopls` have their own, separate triage processes.)
+Look at the [untriaged issues](https://github.com/golang/go/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+-label%3ANeedsInvestigation+-label%3ANeedsFix+-label%3ANeedsDecision+-label%3AWaitingForInfo+-label%3AQuestion+-label%3AGo2+-label%3AProposal+-label%3ACherryPickCandidate+no%3Aassignee+-label%3Agopls+sort%3Aupdated-desc).
+For Go, we use the presence of certain labels (`Needs*`, `WaitingForInfo`, or `Question`) to indicate that an issue has been triaged.
+Issues labeled `Go2`, `Proposal`, `CherryPickCandidate`, or `gopls` have their own, separate triage queues and can be skipped.

 While triaging the bug:

 * is it a duplicate?
 Close it, referencing the dup.
 * is it a Question rather than a bug?
-Close it and reply with something like "For questions about Go, see https://golang.org/wiki/Questions"
+Label it [`Question`](https://github.com/golang/go/labels/Question) and reply with something like "For questions about Go, see https://golang.org/wiki/Questions".
 * is the subject the correct format?
-It should start with the package path and a colon: "net/http: fix crash in Server during foo operation"
+It should start with the package path and a colon: "net/http: fix crash in Server during foo operation".
 * is it in a subrepo?
-Set the milestone to "Unreleased".
-Unless it's a subrepo that goes into a release, like godoc or http2.
+Leave the milestone as `Unreleased` unless it's a subrepo that goes into a release, like `http2`.
-* if it is a regression and you can reproduce it, use git bisect to find the bad commit (optional but very helpful).
+* if it is a regression and you can reproduce it, use `git bisect` to find the bad commit (optional but very helpful).

-See https://golang.org/wiki/HandlingIssues for how we use Github's issue metadata.
+When the issue has been triaged, an an appropriate label (per https://golang.org/wiki/HandlingIssues) to mark it as such.

 ### WaitingForInfo